BA Arabic Studies / Overview

 - Apply through UCAS

-- Make contact with speakers of Arabic and get involved in Arabic and Islamic events beyond the University, from public lectures to cultural celebrations.
+- Contact speakers of Arabic and get involved in events about Middle Eastern culture beyond the University in multicultural Manchester - from public lectures to cultural celebrations (cinema, music, food festivals, among others).

 Policy on additional costs